hassan-irshad/hassan-irshad/README.md

 Hi 👋 I'm Muhammad Hassan
 ================================

-Full Stack Engineer
+Software Engineer
 -------------------

-As a full-stack engineer, I have experience in building web and mobile applications using cutting-edge technologies.
-I have 5+ years of experience and have worked with many startups and teams all around the world developing robust, high-performance applications that solve real-world problems and deliver value to end users.
+I have experience in building web and mobile applications using cutting-edge technologies.
+I have 6+ years of experience and have worked with many startups and teams all around the world developing robust, high-performance applications that solve real-world problems and deliver value to end users.
 I am passionate about keeping up with the latest trends and advancements in technology and continuously integrating innovative features and best practices into my projects.
 I am looking for opportunities to leverage my skills and experience to create impactful software solutions.

 * 🌍  I'm based in Karachi, Pakistan
 * ✉️  You can contact me at [hassanansari17@gmail.com](mailto:hassanansari17@gmail.com)